animal-tree/BrokenWisdomsExtendedEditions/7-Ongoing.md

 The University of Rochester: **Saruman**

-# $\mathcal{Epilogue}$ (Conclusive disproof of Michael)

-Resume dark tone:
+# $\mathfrak{\mathrm{E}pilogue}$

-## Reminder of context mentioned in [first disproof](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md)
+## <sub>🔎</sub> Reminder of context from [first disproof](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md)

-Unlike here, the main [disproof](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md) continued without the suppositions described here about everything they claim being true.
+> [!IMPORTANT]

-The PhD student handbook has one clause of accountability for the grad school, and it's to specify what the PhD student would need to do (without pay or support) for reinstatement.
+> The PhD student handbook has **only one clause of accountability** for the grad school, and it's to specify what the PhD student would need to do (without pay or support) for reinstatement:
+> - in writing
+> - when support is withdrawn

-The only time reinstatement was mentioned was by Michael.
+- The only time reinstatement was mentioned was by Michael [on **10/31/2024**](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md#email-10312023).
 No details were given how, on what conditions, and whether any advisor or source of income would be provided, and if not, how to go about obtaining those without any further connections or resources to do so.
 Having emailed the individual faculty members who might have served as replacements, and met with one and suggested another to the department, there wasn't a path (and none of these things were suggested by the faculty in writing).
+- I replied to that reinstatement-mentioning email when it was sent on **10/31/2024**, that is, on my last day of being an employed PhD student, [asking for evidence for the termination reasons](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md#hypocrisy) and my reply was ignored.
+It was the last message sent between us, prior to [these ones](#email-02072024) above that I resumed also currently being ignored.
+In the [above email](#email-02072024) (the latest of the ignored), I brought up that the reinstatement-condition wasn't indicated to me.
-Michael reached out to meet in person, but that would not be sufficient for reinstatement nor secure my future as an employee with a salary, advisor, and a basic standard of living.
-The reason for wanting to meet was "mutual understanding", not "what is necessary" for reinstatement, unless "mutual understanding" with Michael, someone who I don't know and never met, becomes a requirement for reinstatement, the chair of a department in an institution that tortured me in person for six years, during yet another trauma, this time being actively inflicted by him.
+- In that reinstatement-mentioning email that Michael ignored my replies to, Michael had reached out to meet in person, but that wouldn't suffice for reinstatement nor secure my future as an employee with a salary, advisor, and a basic standard of living.
+The reason for wanting to meet was "mutual understanding."
+The reinstatement-clause explicitly specifies "in writing."

-Also, I replied to the email (while still officially a grad student) asking for evidence and my reply was ignored.
-It was the last message sent between us prior to these ones that I reinstated, also currently being ignored.

-Additionally, I cannot endure more meetings and deliberations where I have to defend against their morally outrageous actions after this ump-teenth set of traumas (including ones I haven't mentioned in this repo that also happened during this time period, also are egregious, and also were induced by the Medical Center via coercion, ["#NotEnoughCarbs"](https://github.com/slerman12/BrokenWisdoms/blob/main/4-Faith.md) and more...) culminating six years of torture from this one institution.
+  - It's taking me a year to write this book.
+"Mutual understanding" requires at least a book's-worth of traumatic context, that according to Michael, would somehow be better conveyable off-the-record via a meeting while I had no salary or income to an authority in a threatening position, who ignored my replies, hid away from my emailed questions, and disrespected me via a sudden termination email (the Termination Slam) on **10/12/2024** immediately following sending him my sincere research proposal that his previous email specified as the condition for staying in the program (of research that I'd already done, and according to two PIs and former advisor was ready to defend)... and the idea of "proposing" a research "plan" in one's 6th year — already having done the substance of the PhD — is ridiculous, not to mention my advisor's only caveat to graduation that month being that I follow his formatting instructions, ridiculous in itself since I hadn't started writing the thesis yet.
+Michael didn't approve my plan due to contradictory opinions from a brand new interim committee, despite everything that was communicated and verified to him by email, such as my advisor's opinion that I was ready to defend, the confirmation that my advisor was leaving (second advisor to do so, and again for no particular reason), Chris Kanan's forgetting of details about the meeting ("[Deus Ex Memory](https://github.com/slerman12/BrokenWisdoms/blob/Ancillary/Deus-Ex-Memory.md)"), and all of the [aforementioned trauma](https://github.com/slerman12/BrokenWisdoms/blob/main/2-Opposing-views.md) condensed as much as I could've, communicated and re-visited for him elaborately in real-time in writing.

-It's taking me a year to write this.
-They couldn't even understand my research, and Michael isn't even in my field.
-Did he really expect me to convey all of this in a single meeting as well while I had no salary or income?
-I responded to Michael about that directly: (1) "Hi Michael, I’d be willing to meet.
-But please extend my stipend through November," and "I would be glad to meet in person, but I ask that you restore my stipend for the month of November.
+- I responded to Michael about meeting in person on **10/25/2024**: (1) "Hi Michael, I’d be willing to meet.
+But please extend my stipend through November," and (2) "I would be glad to meet in person, but I ask that you restore my stipend for the month of November.
 Thank you."
-(November is my birthday actually).
-I did my best to convey and elaborate on everything and he ignored those emails too.
-Meanwhile, I was being actively overseen remotely and in person by two different research groups requiring regular research updates, software engineering tasks, and progress reports — both of whom said I was done and ready to defend, and none of whom were Michael.
+November is my birthday actually.
+  - To establish "in person" instead of "in writing" as having been an "implicitly" indicated reinstatement-condition requires rephrasing the reinstatement-clause, foregoing explicit formal communications, and violating ethics by demanding that I participate in an unpaid face-to-face meeting with an authority actively inflicting trauma who has no background or expertise in my field, who has no power to address the issues preventing my reinstatement (e.g. lack of advisor), as the only imaginable grounds for hypothetical reinstatement after a disrespectful, unjustified, un-evidenced termination.

-Furthermore, support was withdrawn long before Michael sent that email.
+- Support, as distinct from pay, was withdrawn long before Michael or any faculty mentioned reinstatement.
+  - As evidenced by my second advisor's communication of withdrawal and reallocation of funding on **07/24/2024**, the sudden termination email on **10/12/2024**, and [many tortures](https://github.com/slerman12/BrokenWisdoms/blob/main/2-Opposing-views.md), including permanent or ongoing ones, inflicted by Michael's institution.
+To reiterate, all I asked for in the research proposal that Michael slammed with a termination, was peace to write my thesis.
+That detail was the only part he specified in a later email as having an issue with.
+- Note also: the University of Rochester's CS department doesn't have PhD "reinstatement applications."
+Any appearance of that reinstatement-mentioning email of **10/31/2024** as indicating a reinstatement-condition is gaslighting.
+The referent of what is mentioned is reinstatement, not a reinstatement-condition.
+Even if that weren't the case, "in writing" cannot be relegated as "in person" (and thereby “off the record”) unless the indicated reinstatement-condition can redefine the clause from which it's necessitated, but the PhD student handbook isn't a rewritable Turing tape (at least not ad lib), making that absurd to such a point that asserting it becomes gaslighting.

 ## Definitions